Costa Rica Surf Guide: When and Where to Surf in Costa Rica

 Your Surf Skill Level

-White white water surfing is essential for new surfers because it saves arm strength for practicing the pop-up, rather than tiring yourself out by paddling without riding any waves.
+White water surfing is essential for new surfers because it saves arm strength for practicing the pop-up rather than tiring yourself out by paddling without riding any waves.
+Interestingly, some of the best white water conditions arise during Costa Rica’s winter, when the “outside” waves swell to greater heights.

-For all beginners, the best time to surf is today!
+Ultimately, the best time for beginners to start surfing is today!
 This means that any time is a good time to go out and practice your skills using the daily conditions, no matter what they are.
 There is always something to learn, especially if you have good instruction.

 Those who truly master surfing are the brave individuals who show up at the beach and learn from even the most challenging conditions.
 They also have the motto that “later” is always too late.